 Four of the most well-known festivals are probably Hogmanay, the Edinburgh International Festival, Edinburgh Festival Fringe, and the Royal Edinburgh Military Tattoo, although we have come to especially appreciate the lesser known festivals throughout the year.

-The official Edinburgh Festival website which provides up-to-date details on all of the major festivals.
-So far we have made it to events from all but one of the major festivals!
 There are also smaller festivals and local festival events happening throughout the year in Edinburgh (including the Edinburgh Mela and Edinburgh Food Festival) and you can find a full list here.
+There are also events around St. Andrew’s Day (Scotland’s patron saint) and Burns Night (celebrating poet Robert Burns).

 17. The Edinburgh Dungeon

-The Edinburgh Dungeon, located a 2-minute walk from Waverley train station, is a 80-minute tour of Scotland’s history provided as visitors walk through 11 live actor-led shows and 2 short underground rides.
+The Edinburgh Dungeon, located a 2-minute walk from Waverley train station, provides a quick 80-minute tour of Scotland’s history as visitors walk through 11 live actor-led shows and 2 short underground rides.
 It focuses on the darker and more gruesome aspects of Scotland’s history (e.g., plague, murder, cannibals, witches) and uses plenty of special effects and some scare tactics to give you some chills.

 The Edinburgh Dungeon is often voted and ranked as one of the top city attractions in Edinburgh and seems particularly popular with families with older children (recommended age is 8 years or older).
 We just recently visited to take a special nighttime tour where they introduced a new show (The Witch Hunt) and it was a lot of creepy fun.
 Our favorites were the the Witch Hunt, The Green Lady, and the drop ride.